 The middle ground is where we allow ourselves to be vulnerable, feel less ashamed, without being totally shameless:

-- we recognize that we cannot live in a state of shame, because it is painful and lonely
+- recognize that we cannot live in a state of shame, because it is painful and lonely

-- we start owning the things that we have been shamed for, and re-writing the script on them
+- start owning the things that we have been shamed for, and re-writing the script on them

 My favourite researcher, Brené Brown, researches shame and vulnerability.
 Brené puts words, feelings and reactions to those small responses and short phrases that people respond to you with that make you feel guilty, ashamed, anxious, stressed and/or humiliated.
 In the The Call to Courage, Brené says that Shame is such a formidable foe, because it keeps us terrified of speaking it; which gives shame time and space to grow in silence.
 So, shame needs silence and silencing in order for it to thrive and negatively affect our lives.
 As soon as you can start putting words into the things that make you feel shame, shame loses a lot of its power.